 NNDR reserve - The NNDR Reserve was created to account for 'timing differences' between NNDR receipts in the Collection Fund and General Fund, which occur mainly due to S31 grants.
 When central government provide a discount on a business sector's NNDR liability, central government compensates the Council by providing a S31 grant equivalent to the discount given, which is allocated to the General Fund.
 This 'discount' results in a deficit on the Collection Fund and a corresponding surplus on the General Fund.
 The surplus on the General Fund is transferred to the NNDR earmarked reserve to use in the following year against the Collection Fund deficit.
-During the pandemic, Central Government support for businesses' NNDR liability significantly increased.
-This resulted in a corresponding increase in the NNDR reserve in 2020/21.
-During 2021/22, a proportion of the reserve built up due to Covid-19 S31 grants has been transferred into the General Fund to offset the deficit in the Collection Fund.
-In 2022/23 the reserve has been further utilised to offset the deficit on the collection fund yet further.
+In both 2022/23 and 2023/24, the government provided increased reliefs to retail and hospitality businesses.
+The transfers in and out during 2023/24 allow for the release of S31 grants in respect of these reliefs.